We too: At gathering of nations, women’s voices ring loud

 And the U.N. has yet to put a woman in charge.
 But Secretary-General Antonio Guterres has made a point to name women to top jobs, and this week they, too, made their mark.
 Deputy Secretary General Amina Mohammad greeted U.S. President Donald Trump when he arrived at the United Nations.

 Espinosa is the first Latin American woman to preside over a U.N.
-General Assembly and only the fourth woman to do so.
-All other 60-plus assemblies since the U.N.’s inception were led by men.
+General Assembly and only the fourth woman to do so in over seven decades of U.N. history.

 The sheer number of men celebrating Espinosa’s leadership of the General Assembly suggests change is in the air.